-Holding Lori’s hand, Nat pulled her into the empty hotel elevator,pushing the button for the sixth floor.
+Holding Lori’s hand, Nat pulled her into the empty hotel elevator, pushing the button for the sixth floor.
 Smiling up at him, Lori slipped her arm around his waist.
-The the doors slid shut, the elevator lurched and began to rise.
+The doors slid shut, the elevator lurched and began to rise.
 The bell tinged as it passed each floor, counting off the numbers, then stopping at the sixth floor, but the doors didn’t open.

 “Nat why aren’t the doors opening?”

 “I don’t know.”
-He pushed the open door button, but nothing happened.
+He pushed the button to open the door, but nothing happened.
 He began to randomly push buttons.

 “Are we stuck?”

-“Maybe, but maintenece will get us out.”
+Probably for a few minutes, but maintenece will be called out.”
 Nat reassured her.
-He stepped closer to the control box and pushed the phone button, there was no connection.
-They were trapped until someone was contacted.
+He stepped closer to the control box and pushed the phone button, but there was no connection.
+They were trapped until someone freed them.

-“Well, since we’re waiting and we’re alone…” Nat pulled Lori close to him, pressing her against his chest, but just as their lips met, the elevator groaned, lurched and began to descend.
+“Well, since we’re waitingand alone…” Nat pulled Lori close to him, pressing her against his chest, but just as their lips met, the elevator groaned, lurched and began to descend.

 “Great, we’re going back down.
 I guess maintenence found us.”

 “I’m beginning to get the heebie jeebies.
-When this thing stops, I’m getting off and I’m taking the stairs.”
+When this thing stops, I’m getting off and taking the stairs.”
+Lori said stubbornly

 “Nat, where are we?”